mysrcs/wruby/posts/default-html-style-updates.md

     }

-## Refs

-1. `18px` seems to be the perfect sweet spot between "almost too large, yet not small enough to strain my eyes"
+[^1]: `18px` seems to be the perfect sweet spot between "almost too large, yet not small enough to strain my eyes"
-2. At the time of this article's publish date
+[^2]: At the time of this article's publish date